Christofle Flatware Collections

 The elegant silverplated Fidelio displays a classic and timeless design, which makes it the perfect match for both traditional and modern dinner services.
 This pure and unadorned pattern can match both floral motifs or simple porcelain with lightly decorated rims.

-The “Jardin d’Eden” is an exclusive and luxurious silver dining collection where poetry is made real through the harnessing of the finest creative pearls surfacing from the depths of design and silversmithing.
+The “Jardin d’Eden” is an exclusive and luxurious Christofle flatware collection where poetry is made real through the harnessing of the finest creative pearls surfacing from the depths of design and silversmithing.

 With its disciplined and precise design, Garden of Eden revisits a certain notion of baroque design.